andrewroberts/rose-task-manager/README.md

 Demo/master copies of the script and more detailed installation insrtuctions are available on Google Drive by following the links below.

+The latest scripts are no longer uploaded to github.

 ## [Issue Tracker](https://docs.google.com/spreadsheet/ccc?key=0Aneep_MqACaUdDRRMjg4VlZJbUVEMF91cHhtVUp2Unc&usp=sharing)

 ## Versions